inference-labs-inc/brain-bench-runner/README.md

-# ZKML-Framework-Comparisons
+# pyBenchZKML

+Benchmarks for ZKML frameworks, as shown on the public [brainBench] site.
+Based on the initial work from zkonduit/zkml-framework-benchmarks, this repo extends benchmarked frameworks and adds new metrics to the benchmarks.
+This repo also includes a GitHub actions script to automate the benchmarking and aggregation process on a variety of machines.

-## Getting started
+## Getting started (from zkonduit/zkml-framework-benchmarks)

 To run the benchmarks, you need to first install python (version 3.9.18 specifically), rust, rust jupyter kernel, risc0 toolchain, and scarb on your unix-like machine.

 First, you will need to install ezkl cli version 7.1.4 which you can do from [here](https://github.com/zkonduit/ezkl/releases/tag/v7.1.4)

 To install the other required dependencies run:

 ```bash
 bash install_dep_run.sh